MAKOA-France/CiviVersafix-FR/README.md

 1. Download and extract to a folder e.g: CiviVersafix or Git Clone
 2. Place in your mosaico_tpl folder (create this folder in your CiviCRM files directory, if it doesn't exist)
+3. **Important:** The folder MUST be named `CiviVersafix` if you change the folder name you should also ensure the html file is named appropriately as `template-FOLDERNAME.html`.

 **CiviCRM Files Directory:**